Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Select programs listed under Apps, and click the End task buttons for them.

 - Some programs might be listed under Background processes.
-If you see any third-party programs listed there, click their End task buttons to close them.
+If you see any third-party programs listed, click their End task buttons to close them.

-- Also, check if there are background programs on your system tray (on the right of the taskbar).
+- Also, check if background programs are on your system tray (on the right of the taskbar).
 Right-click system tray programs and select the Exit options on their context menus to close them.

 6. Clear your browser’s cache and cookies